 Claritin dosage for dogs

 The regular dosage of Claritin (loratadine) for dogs is 0.2 mg for each pound your dog weighs.
-Typically vets will recommend 5 mg every 24 hours for small to mid size dogs, and 10 mg a day for larger dogs such as Labradors.
+Typically vets will recommend 5 mg every 24 hours for small to mid-size dogs, and 10 mg a day for larger dogs such as Labradors.
 You should take your dog to see the vet first before using this medication for specific dosage information, as cases vary.
 As an example dosage, a 50 lb dog would need 10 mg of the drug (0.2 x 50).
 Always administer the dosage advised by your vet and never exceed the safe amount.

 Side Effects of giving Claritin to your dog

 Despite being a non-sedative anti-allergen, your dog may still become slightly drowsy, though it is uncommon on typical dosages.
 Other side effects include urinary retention, dry mouth, blurred vision and stomach upset.
 If your dog suffers any serious negative side effects you should stop administering the drug immediately and seek urgent veterinary attention.
-Serious side effects in dogs taking this medicine is highly uncommon but if it is the first time you have ever given H1 histamine antagonists to your dog, you should remain extra vigilant.
+Serious side effects in dogs taking this medicine are highly uncommon but if it is the first time you have ever given H1 histamine antagonists to your dog, you should remain extra vigilant.
 Use in dogs with known hypersensitivity to this type of drug should be avoided entirely.